 Some kernels function fabulously with dedicated software as they carve the best out of those kernels for your device.
 This involves a simple overclocking slider, CPU governor settings, undervolted options, etc.

-If the kernel you selected comes with an app, don’t neglect it use it.
+If the kernel you selected comes with an app, don’t neglect it, use it.
 If not then search for common overclocking or CPU manager with a high rating and positive response.
 Most of the custom ROMS readily support overclocking hence, if you are using a custom ROM check if you need to change the kernel so as to suit your ROM.

-How to Overclock your Android device:
+How to Overclock your Android device

 Step 3.
-Now you need to enter the fast boot mode but make sure you have turned your phone off, to enter the fast boot mode your can try out by pressing the power button and the volume button simultaneously for a few seconds, but some manufacturers have different combinations so you can check them out on Google.
+Now you need to enter the fast boot mode but make sure you have turned your phone off, to enter the fast boot mode you can try out by pressing the power button and the volume button simultaneously for few seconds, but some manufacturers have different combinations so you can check them out on Google.

 Step 4.
 On the fastboot screen, you can use the volume up and down buttons to navigate between options and the power button to select the option.

 Step 6.
-Now tap on the install button or install zip if you are in CWN recovery and also navigate to the location where you saved the kernel zip file.
+Now tap on the install button or install zip if you are in CWN recovery and navigate to the location where you saved the kernel zip file.